 Reasonable Adjustments: ADD and ADHD

 Reasonable adjustments are an important strategy to support students with disability while studying or training.
-Adjustments are negotiated to meet the needs of the individual student, this is predominantly done through a Disability Practitioner within the institution the student attends.
+Adjustments are negotiated to meet the needs of the individual student; this is predominantly done through a Disability Practitioner within the institution the student attends.
 They can include a wide range of adjustments outlined below.

 Students with ADD and ADHD may benefit from a range of inclusive teaching and assessment strategies.
 Some adjustments that are frequently used for students with ADD and ADHD include:

-- Provision of note-takers and/or access to lecturer’s notes.
+- provision of note-takers and/or access to lecturer notes

-- Alternative formats and use of adaptive technology such as use of text-to-speech and speech recognition software, smartpens and so on.
+- alternative formats and use of Assistive Technology such as use of text-to-speech and speech recognition software, smartpens and so on